Honda CBR250R 0-60 mph in 7.10 seconds

 The Honda CBR250R makes a respectable 23 horsepower at 8500 rpm and 16 ft/lb @ 6500 rpm.

-The above does not mean to say that below 5000 rpm there is no usable power, it’s just that when we are talking about a peak of 23 horsepower only.
+The above does not mean to say that below 5000 rpm there is no usable power, it’s just that when we are talking about a peak of 23 horsepower.

-You’re not going to drive it in 4th gear from 3000rpm and get anywhere fast so using lower gears with rpm above 5000 is the place this bike is happiest.
+With such little power, you’re not going to drive it in 4th gear from 3000rpm and get anywhere fast so using lower gears with rpm above 5000 is the place this motorcycle is happiest.

 If you keep the engine above 5000 rpm and below 8000 rpm you make decent progress without causing the engine to feel like it is overworked and under-delivering.